Bomberman Blast: Reception

 The game received "favorable" reviews according to the review aggregation website Metacritic.
 In Japan, however, Famitsu gave the retail version a score of one seven, one five, and two sixes for a total of 24 out of 40.

-Eurogamer was impressed by the many game modes and options available., although they believed the game was "a tad pricey" at 1000 Wii Points, but otherwise felt that "it's hard to quibble over such a dependable game".
+Eurogamer was impressed by the many game modes and options available, although they believed the game was "a tad pricey" at 1000 Wii Points, but otherwise felt that "it's hard to quibble over such a dependable game".
 Official Nintendo Magazine called it a "brilliant version" of Bomberman and recommended it over Bomberman '93 on the Virtual Console.
 However, despite the general praise of the online play, they did voice some minor concern about "a few instances" of lag, and also believed some players may be put off by the WiiWare version's focus on multiplayer battling.
 The magazine also ranked it the 98th best game available on Nintendo platforms.
 IGN claimed that despite the lack of innovation and some minor interface hiccups, the game is "a blast to play" and maintains "that classic, addictive quality" from past Bomberman games.

 Sequel

 A sequel was announced by Hudson titled Bomberman Live: Battlefest on WiiWare in 2009.
-However, the release was cancelled for WiiWare, and released only on Xbox 360 Arcade in 2010.
+However, the release was cancelled for WiiWare, and released only on Xbox Live Arcade in 2010.